Balluppino/personal-website/README.md

 5.  **FAQ:** An accordion section answering frequently asked questions and sharing some fun facts.
 6.  **Contacts:** A "Floating Action Button" for quick access to Email, LinkedIn, and Phone.

-## UI/UX Features
-* **Responsive Navigation:** Navbar with a hamburger menu for mobile devices.
-* **Interactivity:** JavaScript handles smooth scrolling, project card expansion, image sliders, and FAQ toggles.
-* **Accessibility:** Semantic structure and focus on readability (optimized primarily for desktop as noted in the footer).

 ## Contact
 * **LinkedIn:** [Gianluca Paolo Moroni](https://www.linkedin.com/in/gianluca-paolo-moroni-5a9327205/)
 * **Email:** [gianluca.paolo.moroni@gmail.com](mailto:gianluca.paolo.moroni@gmail.com)

----
-&copy; 2025 Gianluca Paolo Moroni.
-All rights reserved.